Linuxfabrik/monitoring-plugins/check-plugins/crypto-policy/README.md

 ## Overview

-Verifies that the system-wide cryptographic policy (as reported by update-crypto-policies) matches the expected setting.
-Returns WARN if the current policy differs from the desired one (default: "DEFAULT").
+Verifies that the system-wide cryptographic policy (as reported by `update-crypto-policies`) matches the expected setting (default: "DEFAULT").
+Alerts when the policy in force is not the expected one.
 Useful for ensuring consistent TLS and cipher configurations across a fleet of servers.

 **Important Notes:**